akash13s/replicated-concurrent-db/README.md

         read(t_id: int, data_id: int): Reads the value of a specified data item for a transaction. write(t_id: int, data_id: int, value: int): Writes a new value to a specified data item for a transaction.
-        dump(): Outputs the current state of data items at the site. fail(site_id: int): Simulates a failure for the site, affecting data availability. recover(site_id: int): Recovers the site from a failure state.
+        persist(t_id: int): Save the values written by a committed Transaction to the site. dump(): Outputs the current state of data items at the site. fail(site_id: int): Simulates a failure for the site, affecting data availability. recover(site_id: int): Recovers the site from a failure state.